abpframework/abp/docs/en/framework/ui/mvc-razor-pages/theming.md

 #### Abstractions / Wrappers

-There are some abstractions in the ABP Framework to make your code independent from some of these libraries too.
+There are some abstractions in the ABP to make your code independent from some of these libraries too.
 Examples;

 * [Tag Helpers](tag-helpers) makes it easy to generate the Bootstrap UIs.
 * JavaScript [Message](javascript-api/message.md) and [Notification](javascript-api/notify.md) APIs provides abstractions to use the Sweetalert and Toastr.